alecmuffett/eotk/README.md

 ```

 ...and if you create a file called `myproject.conf` containing those
-files, then you should be able to do:
+lines, then you should be able to do:

 ```
 ./onion-tk.sh configure myproject.conf